 Baylor vs. Miami (FL) Women's Basketball Predictions & Picks - December 16

-Saturday's game between the No. 10 Baylor Bears (8-0) and the No. 24 Miami Hurricanes (8-0) at Frost Bank Center has a projected final score of 70-66 based on our computer prediction, with Baylor securing the victory.
-Tipoff is at 5:00 PM on December 16.
+Saturday's game features the No. 10 Baylor Bears (8-0) and the No. 24 Miami Hurricanes (8-0) facing off at Frost Bank Center (on December 16) at 5:00 PM.
+This matchup, according to our computer prediction, will result in a 70-66 win for Baylor.

-The Bears won their most recent matchup 99-37 against Delaware State on Thursday.
+The Bears head into this game following a 99-37 win against Delaware State on Thursday.

-The Bears head into this contest on the heels of a 99-37 victory over Delaware State on Thursday.
-The Hurricanes are coming off of a 75-70 win over DePaul in their most recent outing on Friday.
-In the Bears' win, Bella Fontleroy led the way with a team-high 14 points (adding 11 rebounds and one assist).
-Jasmyne Roberts' team-high 16 points paced the Hurricanes in the victory.
+The Bears are coming off of a 99-37 victory against Delaware State in their last game on Thursday.
+The Hurricanes head into this contest after a 75-70 victory over DePaul on Friday.
+Bella Fontleroy scored a team-leading 14 points for the Bears in the win.
+Jasmyne Roberts scored 16 points in the Hurricanes' victory, leading the team.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!